kmf-lab/steady-state-performant/README.md

 - **Generator**: Produces values in very large batches, filling half the channel at a time.
 - **Heartbeat**: Triggers worker batches in bursts, coordinating timing.
 - **Worker**: Consumes a full channel (two half-batches, over a million messages) before yielding, converting values to FizzBuzz messages.
+   - Can use either double-buffering (copying into a pre-allocated buffer) or zero-copy (operating directly on channel memory).
 - **Logger**: Processes large batches, tracking statistics and throughput.

 ---